search

 Exness is open for trading from early Monday morning to early Saturday morning, and you can trade almost 24 hours a day, except during server maintenance.
 However, trading hours vary by instrument, so please check the details in advance before you start trading.
 Please note that cryptocurrency CFDs can be traded 24 hours a day, 365 days a year.

-At Exness, trading is unavailable or trading hours are shortened on weekends—when most major markets are closed—as well as on global holidays such as New Year’s and Christmas.
+At Exness, trading is unavailable or trading hours are shortened on weekends—when most major global markets are closed—as well as on global holidays such as New Year’s and Christmas.
 During these periods, you cannot place or execute orders, including limit orders and those generated by EAs (automated trading systems).
 Please also note that Exness operates on U.S. Daylight Saving Time, so trading hours may vary by approximately one hour between summer and winter.

 Exness Trading Hours During Daylight Saving Time and Standard Time